yangsu01/funance_blog/src/blogs/returns.md

 - The returns seem to be balanced around 0%, meaning on average, we can expect a daily return close to that.
 - Comparing the time periods before and after 2020, we can see more extremes in the latter.
 This suggests that the period after 2020 has higher volatility, what a surprise...
 - Looking at the largest peaks, we can identify periods of unusual market behavior.
-Look at the lowest peaks in early 2020 as well as the the high peaks right after, its almost like the market crashed due to some real world event but quickly bounced back after some kind of stimulus. wow.
+Look at the lowest peaks in early 2020 as well as the high peaks right after, it's almost like the market crashed due to some real-world event but quickly bounced back after some kind of stimulus. wow.

-Lets go one step further by organizing the data a bit more:
+Let's go one step further by organizing the data a bit more:

 <img src="./figures/returns/tsm-returns-histogram.png" alt="TSM returns histogram" class="img-fluid" /> <br>
 Figure 4.
 Histogram of TSM Returns